In 2002, Tom Brady was on top of the world.

 Then the knives came out.

 Suddenly Tom Brady wasn’t a Cinderella story; he was an overblown, seen-too-often celebrity.
-He was too good-looking.
-He was too stylish for a football player.
-He was dating a Hollywood actress.
+He was too good-looking; too stylish for a football player, and dating a Hollywood actress.

 By the time the Patriots made it to the 2008 Super Bowl, it seemed like everyone was rooting for the New York Giants.